rannn367/tp/docs/DeveloperGuide.md

 2. System prompts for the staff member's name.

-3. Café owner provides the staff member’s name.
+3. Café owner provides the staff member's name.

 4. System checks if the staff member exists.